China's Huawei says 2021 sales down, profit up

 Huawei, founded in 1987, says it is owned by the Chinese employees who make up half of its workforce of 195,000 people in 170 countries and regions.

-Huawei responded by stepping up emphasis on its home China market and on electric and self-driving cars, industrial networks and other applications that are less vulnerable to U.S. pressure.

-The company sold its lower-priced Honor smartphone brand to a government-led investment group in November 2020 in hopes of reviving sales by separating it from sanctions on the parent company.
-Honor received U.S. government permission to resume buying processor chips and other technology.

-Huawei said its unit industrial and government customers had 102.4 billion yuan ($16.1 billion) in 2021 revenue.
-The company said it launched products for transportation, finance, energy and manufacturing and dedicated coal mine, ports and “smart road” teams.
+Huawei said its unit that handles industrial and government customers had 102.4 billion yuan ($16.1 billion) in 2021 revenue.
+The company said it launched products for transportation, finance, energy and manufacturing and created teams dedicated to coal mines, ports and “smart roads.”

 The unit that serves phone and internet carriers had 281.5 billion yuan ($44.2 billion) in sales.